Ryanjlowe/amazon-pinpoint-salesforce-connector/README.md

 4. Under **Specify stack details**, for **Stack Name**, type a name for the CloudFormation stack.
 5. Under **Parameters**, do the following:
     1. For **SalesforceUsername**, type your Salesforce API User username.
-    2. For **SalesforcePassword**, type your Salesforce API User password.
+    2. For **SalesforcePassword**, type your Salesforce API User password - note, depending on your settings, a [Salesforce Security Token](https://help.salesforce.com/articleView?id=user_security_token.htm&type=5) may be required.
     3. For **KeyName**, type the Amazon EC2 Key Pair key name of an existing key pair.
     4. For **S3DeploymentBucket**, type Amazon S3 deployment bucket created in Step 3.
     5. For **S3KeyLambda1**, type the Amazon S3 key for salesforce-crm-update-pinpoint.zip.